firearc7/interview-assist/documents/design.md

 The AI Interview Simulator is a comprehensive platform that allows users to practice job interviews in a realistic environment.
 The system generates customized interview questions based on job descriptions and user preferences, evaluates user responses in real-time, provides constructive feedback, and tracks progress over time.

 ### 1.4 Design Considerations
+- **Current State**: Streamlit-based monolithic application with modular Python components.
-- **Cloud-Native**: Designed to run on cloud infrastructure with scalability in mind
+- **Cloud-Native**: Designed to run on cloud infrastructure (e.g., Streamlit Cloud) with scalability in mind for future microservices.
-- **Microservices Architecture**: Independent, loosely coupled services
+- **Target Architecture**: Microservices Architecture - Independent, loosely coupled services.
 - **GenAI Integration**: Leveraging LLMs for question generation and response evaluation
 - **Security and Privacy**: Protecting user data and ensuring privacy
 - **Accessibility**: Designing for users with diverse needs and abilities